DavidLam92/unbound-pi-hole-server/README.md

 Client > pi-hole > unbound > DNS server > unbound > pi-hole > client

 ### Skills Learned
+- How to install and set up an Ubuntu Server
+- How to SSH into a server using Powershell and PuTTY
+- How to update Ubuntu server through the CLI
+- How to install applications into an Ubuntu Server
+- How to use nano text editor to create, open, and edit config files
+- Concepts of recursive vs authoritative DNS server

 ### Tools Used
 Hardware Requirements